MichaelVertin/Halma-Competition/README.md

 ---

-## Competition Context
+## Project Background
-This AI was developed for the CS470 **Halma AI Tournament**.
-Each student submission played multiple matches in a bracket against others with a time limit for each turn.
+This AI was developed for the CS470 Halma AI Tournament, where each student submission played timed matches in a bracket format.
+My implementation incorporates two main enhancements aimed at maximizing search depth and efficiency within the given time limit.

-This implementation won **1st place**, outperforming all other entries through:
-- Strategic move ordering for pruning.
-- Dynamic depth adaptation to time limits.
-- Reliable and consistent decision-making under pressure.

 **Result:**
-- Achieved **25–50% deeper searches** than competitors (depth 5–7 vs <= 4).
+- Increased search depth to 5–7 from an expected depth of <= 4.
 - Used **100-280%** more of the available 20 seconds (10-19s vs <5).